7 Pizza Chains With the Most Food Quality Complaints

 Indeed, the "two pizzas for the price of one" promo isn't all that great if said pizza is terrible for you.
 And Little Caesars reputation as an affordable option may be changing too, with menu prices increasing amid inflation.

-Little Caesars low-quality reputation is so real it even prompted a Reddit thread titled "Is Little Caesars REALLY that bad?" from a U.K. resident concerned about America's low pizza standards, with most tepid responses praising the brand for being cheap and edible—not exactly singing its praises.
+Little Caesars low-quality reputation is so real it even prompted a Reddit thread titled "Is Little Caesars REALLY that bad?" from a U.K. resident concerned about America's low pizza standards, with most tepid responses praising the brand for being cheap and inedible—not exactly singing its praises.

 Uno Pizzeria & Grill